GLOBAL MARKETS-World stocks rise on China economic signal, dollar falls

 NEW YORK, July 23 (Reuters) - World stock markets rose to near five-year highs on Tuesday, boosted by views that China was moving to support its cooling economy, while the dollar fell to one-month lows.

-Major U.S. equity indexes ended little changed, with the Dow rising and Nasdaq falling after a mixed batch of earnings, including from chemical maker DuPont and insurer Travelers.
+Major U.S. equity indexes were flat to slightly lower after a mixed batch of earnings, including from chemical maker DuPont and insurer Travelers.

-The Standard & Poor’s 500 index snapped a four-day winning streak.
-It earlier set an intraday record high and came within 2 points of its milestone of 1,700 before turning lower.
-The Dow also reached an intraday record high.
+The Standard & Poor’s 500 index set an intraday record high and came within 2 points of its milestone of 1,700 before turning lower.

 Copper prices rebounded from early losses after China’s president, Xi Jinping, in remarks published on Tuesday, emphasized the government’s determination to restructure the country’s slowing economy.
 Yields on low-risk U.S. and German government debt rose as higher equity prices reduced their safe-haven appeal.